-COM 251 -Film History and Appreciation IAI: F2 908
+COM 251 -Film History and Appreciation

-Film History and Appreciation is a survey of film as an art form and an industry.
+IAI: F2 908 Film History and Appreciation is a survey of film as an art form and an industry.
 Particular emphasis is placed on lighting, sound, genre characteristics, image composition, editing, criticism, and social implications.
-Prerequisite: None Credit: 3 semester hours Lecture: 3 Lab: 0

-COM 252 -International History of Film IAI: F2 909
+COM 252 -International History of Film

-1.1 International History of Film is a survey of major worldwide film movements, genres, directors and principal films with the purpose of understanding the social, economic, and political situations that have led to the medium's evolution.
-Prerequisite: None
+IAI: F2 909 International History of Film is a survey of major worldwide film movements, genres, directors and principal films with the purpose of understanding the social, economic, and political situations that have led to the medium's evolution.